reactos/reactos/README.md

 ## Building ReactOS

-### Prerequisites

-To build the system it is strongly advised to use the ReactOS Build Environment (RosBE).
-Up-to-date versions for Windows and for Unix/GNU-Linux are available from our download page at: http://www.reactos.org/wiki/Build_Environment/
+To build the system it is strongly advised to use the _ReactOS Build Environment (RosBE)._ Up-to-date versions for Windows and for Unix/GNU-Linux are available from our download page at: http://www.reactos.org/wiki/Build_Environment/

 Alternatively one can use Microsoft Visual C++ (MSVC) version 2010+, together